-Main photograph © Tony Bartholomew
+Main photograph © Tony Bartholomew for The Quilter’s Guild

-Quilt photography (below) © Kaffe Fassett
+Quilt photography (above) © Kaffe Fassett

 Our favourite Kaffe quilts